dms-view/HIV/data/Env/Dingens2020/Dingens2020.md

-# Contrasting total polyclonal serum neutralization and binding to evaluate HIV trimer immunization (working title)
+# High-resolution mapping of the neutralizing and binding specificities of polyclonal rabbit serum elicited by HIV trimer immunization
 Adam S. Dingens, Payal Pratap, Keara Malone, Sarah K. Hilton, Thomas Ketas, Christopher Cottrell, P.J Klasse, John Moore, Andrew Ward, Jesse D. Bloom (and likely others, author list is not final)

 We performed mutational antigenic profiling of BG505 SOSIP trimer vaccinated rabbit serum, provided by John Moore and PJ Klasse.
-Our first mutational antigenic profiling analysis of escape from PGT151 using the BF520 env libraries was published [here](http://dx.doi.org/10.1016/j.chom.2017.05.003) in June 2017, and this original analysis is located [in this ipython notebook](https://github.com/adingens/BF520_MutationalAntigenicProfiling_PGT151).

 Here, we used BG505.T332N mutant Env libraries, first described and characterized in [Haddox, Dingens et al 2018](https://elifesciences.org/articles/34420).
 Note that this is matched to the BG505 immunogens, enabling profiling of autologous responses.